 The cloning of neurotransmitter receptors led to the unexpected finding that they occur as numerous subtypes encoded by gene families.
 The question of how this newfound molecular diversity relates to the complexity of neuronal cell types and circuitry was clearly interesting and important, both as a means to understand how neural circuits process information, and because drugs specific for defined receptor subtypes and neural circuits could potentially be used as therapeutics.
 Because the development and the circuitry of the retina have been uniquely well studied, we believe the retina is an ideal model to examine the relationship between mGluR diversity and neural cell types and circuits (Fig. 1).
 For publications on this project see J Comp Neurol, and Neuroscience.

 In collaboration with Dr. Jacob Raber (Behavioral Neuroscience), we have shown that mice deficient for mGluR8 have increased behavioral measures of anxiety (Fig. 3B).
 Further, we have found that acute administration of DCPG, a specific mGluR8 agonist, reduces anxiety-like behaviors in mice with heightened anxiety levels (Fig. 3C).
 We are currently also examining the roles of a related receptor, mGluR4, in anxiety-like behaviors.
 Our identification of mGluR4 and mGluR8 as therapeutic targets for anxiety disorders seems particularly promising for the significant portion of patients with anxiety disorders showing benzodiazepine insensitivity.
-For a recent publication on this project see Behav Brain Res.
+For recent publications on this project see Behav Brain Res and Neuropharm.